luciodj/Heartbeat/README.md

     * Present the NCO output on the pin (sacrificed) and use the same pin as input to CLC3 (CLC3IN1).
     * Use CLC3 as a pass through to CLC2 who performs the AND with PWM1 and  drives LED1 (low pin count board).
     * **NOTE:** The last step won't be necessary on custom boards or if using devices with PPS.

+## Related Projects and Demos

+* Check the [Simplicity](https://github.com/luciodj/Simplicity) project for more demo like this using the MPLAB Code Configurator and the MikroElektronika Click(tm) boards.